austinsonger/Policy-Portal/incident-response.md

 ### Policy Statements

-\<PlaceHolder> policy requires that:
+`<Company Placeholder>` policy requires that:

-(a) All computing environments and systems must be monitored in accordance to the policies and procedures specified in the following \<PlaceHolder> policies and procedures:
+(a) All computing environments and systems must be monitored in accordance to the policies and procedures specified in the following `<Company Placeholder>` policies and procedures:

 * Auditing
 * System Access